Updated on 4/11/20

 We are asking that social distancing guidelines are followed at all times, staying at least 1m apart from others and 2m when possible, and keeping dogs under control.
 Please do not congregate on the towpath and allow space for others to pass.

-The Canal Ranger Service has continued to work full-time throughout the lockdown, mainly focusing on mowing the edges of the towpath, to maximise the available width; and operating the weed boat, to ensure the canal channel is as clear as possible.
+The Canal Ranger Service has continued to work full-time throughout the year, mainly focusing on mowing the edges of the towpath, to maximise the available width; and operating the weed boat, to ensure the canal channel is as clear as possible.
 Please continue to be kind and considerate to other Country Park users and to the canal’s wildlife.

 The Grand Western Canal Country Park and Local Nature Reserve meanders for 11 and a quarter miles through beautiful countryside and quiet villages between the market town of Tiverton and the hamlet of Lowdwells (near the Somerset border).